railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 	server/addons).

-Any user of Open ERP who has access to the relevant administration menus can then upload any new functionality, so you'd probably disable this capability for production use.
+Any user of Open ERP who has access to the relevant administration menus can then upload any new functionality, so you'd certainly disable this capability for production use.
 You'll see examples of this uploading as you make your way through this book.

 ..
 Copyright © Open Object Press.
 All rights reserved.